-In addition to lectures, the AMSI Winter School program includes a range of social and extra-curricular activities to share ideas and help you see your research in a new light, build your networks and get the most out of your experience in Brisbane.
+In addition to lectures, the AMSI-MATRIX Winter School program includes a range of social and extra-curricular activities to share ideas and help you see your research in a new light, build your networks and get the most out of your experience in Creswick.

-Once you arrive on the UQ St Lucia campus, come and introduce yourself and meet the Winter School team who will be your hosts for the next two weeks.
-You’ll have some time to collect your name badge and event swag (water bottle, notepad with pen, pocket program) before we officially open the 2024 Winter School on Mathematics for Decision Making Under Uncertainty.
-Grab a seat and hear from our Keynote Speaker, Paddy Krishnan, Director, Research at Oracle Labs Australia.
+Introduce yourself and meet the Winter School team who will be your hosts for the next two weeks.
+You’ll have some time to collect your name badge and event swag (water bottle, notepad with pen, pocket program) before we officially open the 2025 Winter School on Mathematics for Action: Supporting Decision Making for a Better Future.
+Grab a seat and hear from our guest speakers.

 Monday 24 June – Forgan Smith (Building 01), E109, UQ St Lucia campus